 Serious change arising less than 50 days before departure: we will pay you £30

 Serious change arising 84 days or less before departure: we will pay you £15

 Serious change arising more than 84 days before departure: no payment

 As a responsible tour operator, we follow the advice issued by the UK's Foreign and Commonwealth Office (FCO).
-If the FCO issues an advisory against all travel to a country that you are booked to travel to with Gap 360, we will offer you an alternative trip or a full refund.
+If the FCO issues an advisory against all travel to a country that you are booked to travel to with Gap 360, we will offer you an alternative trip or a full refund, unless the advisory is issued because of force majeure.
 If the FCO advises against all travel to certain parts of a country that you will be visiting on our programme, we will change your trip to avoid that part of the country.

 We may have to make changes to your trip once your booking is confirmed or once you have departed, for a variety of reasons, depending on circumstances.
 You acknowledge that travel to many of our destinations can involve delays and other issues due to the nature of the country or the unsophisticated transportation infrastructure.
 Once you are on your trip we will only make changes for reasons concerning your personal safety or convenience, and there will be no refund for any activities or other parts of the trip which you might miss as a result of our changes.
 You acknowledge that travelling through some regions of the world in which we operate does involve potential delays and hazards and we cannot be held responsible for cancellations and changes that are beyond our control.

 If you leave your trip before the end for any reason we will not be liable for any refund of the unused portion.